Free and Independent Faction: Republican surge

+"Strousberg Affair" and reactions to it

 The Faction announced its alternative program to devolve the country into an elective monarchy, as a necessary transition to full republicanism.
 The resulting dispute led to a motion of no confidence, and Epureanu was deposed.
 This marked Ion Ghica's return as Prime Minister, a temporary arrangement which seemed to satisfy both the "Reds" and the Faction.
 Faced with mounting opposition, Carol threatened to resign, and another conspiracy, headed by Eugeniu Carada, prepared to take over government; the status quo was preserved only after Brătianu asked Carada to rescind.
 The "Reds" reverted to an earlier stance, and endorsed Carol as the legitimate Domnitor; Ionescu and the Faction agitated for the election of a Romanian monarch, but superficially endorsed legalism, and recognized Carol as a legitimate ruler.